-However, if you elect to use the mail order pharmacy, PRxN Services will bill you directly for the full discounted cost of the covered medication.
-Pay PRxN Services the amount billed and submit the bill to your primary insurance carrier.
-After their consideration submit the claim and the explanation of benefits (EOB) directly to the SAMBA office.
+However, if you elect to use the Home Delivery Pharmacy service, you will be billed directly for the full discounted cost of the covered medication.
+Pay the Home Delivery Pharmacy service the amount billed and submit the bill to your primary insurance carrier.
+After their consideration submit the claim and the explanation of benefits (EOB) directly to the PAID office at: